-- 🕷 List the plants you currently have in your landscape. - Determine when you need additional flowers to provide nectar and pollen throughout the growing season. - Add plants that provide additional seasons of bloom, create variable heights for shelter, and attract the types of pollinators you want. - Don't forget to include host plants that provide food and shelter for larval development. - Contact your local native plant society or extension agent for more help.
+- % List the plants you currently have in your landscape. - Determine when you need additional flowers to provide nectar and pollen throughout the growing season. - Meights for shelter, and attract the types of pollinators you want. - Mon't forget to include host plants that provide food and shelter for larval development. - Contact your local native plant society or extension agent for more help.